Caron Butler: Dallas Mavericks (2010–2011)

-On February 13, 2010 Butler was traded to the Dallas Mavericks along with Brendan Haywood and Deshawn Stevenson for Josh Howard, Drew Gooden, James Singleton, and Quinton Ross.
+On February 13, 2010, Butler was traded to the Dallas Mavericks along with Brendan Haywood and Deshawn Stevenson for Josh Howard, Drew Gooden, James Singleton, and Quinton Ross.
 The Mavericks qualified for the 2010 NBA Playoffs as the second seed in the Western Conference, but were upset in six games by the San Antonio Spurs in the first round.

 On January 4, 2011, Butler was ruled out for the rest of the 2010–11 season after undergoing surgery to repair a ruptured right patellar tendon.
 The Mavericks went on to defeat the Miami Heat 4–2 in the 2011 NBA Finals to claim their first NBA championship.

 Los Angeles Clippers (2011–2013)

 On December 9, 2011, Butler signed a three-year, $24 million deal with the Los Angeles Clippers.
-During his two seasons as a starter with the Clippers, he helped the team reach the playoffs twice.
+During his two seasons as a starter with the Clippers, Butler helped the team reach the playoffs twice.

 Milwaukee Bucks (2013–2014)

 On July 10, 2013, Butler was traded to the Phoenix Suns alongside Eric Bledsoe in a three-way trade that had both Jared Dudley from the Suns and JJ Redick from the Milwaukee Bucks join the Clippers and two different second round picks being sent to the Bucks.
-On August 29, 2013, the Suns traded Butler to the Milwaukee Bucks for Ish Smith and Viacheslav Kravtsov.
-On November 22, Butler scored a game-leading 38 points, his largest single game total since 2009, during an overtime 115-107 loss to the Philadelphia 76ers.
+On August 29, the Suns traded Butler to the Milwaukee Bucks for Ish Smith and Viacheslav Kravtsov.
+On November 22, Butler scored a game-leading 38 points, his largest single game total since 2009, during an overtime 115–107 loss to the Philadelphia 76ers.

 On February 27, 2014, Butler was bought out of his contract by the Bucks, and in 34 games, he averaged 11.0 points per game.